The Hidden Cost of Missing Alt Text (And How to Fix It)

 Stop relying on memory.
 Automate the check.
 Your users, your SEO, and your legal team will thank you.

-Alt Text Reminder catches missing alt text before you publish.
-Warn mode, block mode, auto-fill.
+Alt Text Reminder catches missing alt text before you hit publish.
+Warn mode shows a notice.
+Block mode prevents publishing entirely.
+You choose.